flojoy-ai/cloud/docs/cloud-glossary.md

 This is a concrete instance of a part variation (including assembly which is basically a part variation). (e.g. "Raspberry Pi 5 8GB RSP-PI-001")

-## Production Line
+## Test Profile

-Where your product is being assembled and your part test stations are located.
+Groups together a set of test stations that run tests on a specific part variation.

 ### Test Station